 3. Editor’s pick: TP-Link AX3000 Archer AX50 Wi-Fi 6 Smart Router

-Usually on sale for around $130, the Archer AX50 is roughly $100 cheaper than our Best Overall and Best Overall runner-up picks while still delivering solid speeds and features typically found on high-end Wi-Fi 6 routers.
+For around $70, the Archer AX50 is roughly $100 cheaper than our Best Overall and Best Overall runner-up picks while still delivering solid speeds and features typically found on high-end Wi-Fi 6 routers.

 While the AX50 doesn't have a multi-gig port (ports that are capable of speeds over 1Gbps), it does support link aggregation.
 This feature allows you to combine two of the router’s four gigabit ports in case you ever need a 2Gbps connection.

 When it comes to speed, the AX50 is designed to reach up to 2,402 Mbps on 5GHz band and 574 Mbps on the 2.4GHz.
 In the real world, where there are walls in the way and other devices causing interference, users have been able to get speeds of over 500Mbps while being a room away from the router.